tanu-rana/Convolutional-Neural-Networks/README.md

 # Convolutional-Neural-Networks

-Coding problems from deep learning's course on "Convolutional Neural Networks".
+Problems from deep learning's course on "Convolutional Neural Networks".